nicdev/git-training/README.md

 ### Important Branches

-There are two permanent branches that should be treated with the utmost care: _master_ and _staging_.
+There are two permanent branches that should be treated with the utmost care: _master_ and _development_.
 The former is the code that is in production, the latter is the code for the current sprint.

 ### Version Numbers